fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/v0.0.2/New-AzureRmServiceBusTopic.md

 ```

 ### -SizeInBytes
-SizeInBytes - the size of the queue in bytes.
+Specifies the size of the topic in bytes.

 ```yaml
 Type: Int64